seccubus/seccubus/documentation/what-is-the-difference-between-seccubus-v1-and-seccubus-v2.md

 ---
-version: 2
-category: documentation
+category: faq
 layout: page
-title: What is the difference between Seccubus V1 and Seccubus V2?
+title: Difference between V1 and V2
 ---
 # What is the difference between Seccubus V1 and Seccubus V2?